vapor/sql-kit/Sources/SQLKit/Docs.docc/SQLKit.md

 The `\(bind:)` interpolation should be used for any user input to avoid SQL injection.
 The `\(ident:)` interpolation is used to safely specify identifiers such as table and column names.

-##### ⚠️ **Important!**⚠️

-Always prefer a structured query (i.e. one for which a builder or expression type exists) over raw queries.
-Consider writing your own `SQLExpression`s, and even your own `SQLQueryBuilder`s, rather than using raw queries, and don't hesitate to [open an issue](https://github.com/vapor/sql-kit/issues/new) to ask for additional feature support.
+> Important: Always prefer a structured query (i.e. one for which a builder or expression type exists) over raw queries.
+Consider writing your own ``SQLExpression``s, and even your own ``SQLQueryBuilder``s, rather than using raw queries, and don't hesitate to [open an issue](https://github.com/vapor/sql-kit/issues/new) to ask for additional feature support.

 -->